 Writing Switch: Trending now — Fad or fiction?

 Sometimes it can be difficult to decide which facets of popular culture you’re willing to absorb straight into your very sense of being and which ones will end up on the wrong side of history, like “What Does the Fox Say?” and please please please god oh please “Baby Shark.”
+(Editor’s note: Since the Washington Nationals made their historic playoff run and won the World Series, Ben now vehemently loves “Baby Shark” and disavows previous sentence.)
 This week we’re discussing three wonderments that have entered our society recently and determining whether they are here to stay or will fade away.
 All of our analyses you should read in the voice of a pair of guffawing sportscasters making wildly outdated “fat/phat” jokes.

 SB (Pro): We were always heading this way.
 For 110 calories, you can drink slightly sweetened seltzer water with faint hints of fruit flavors and a 5% ABV.
 It’s like giving purpose to La Croix if La Croix wasn’t already one of the best beverages on the planet.